-In order to act, you need to know, what to focus your attention on today.
+In order to act, you need to know what to focus your attention on today.
 It makes complete sense to plan the current day in a detailed matter.
 However, the more you move forward in time the more uncertainty you have.
-Deciding today, what exactly you want to work on next month or in half a year is dubious at best.
+Deciding today what exactly you want to work on next month or in half a year is dubious at best.
 It is a better practice to set yourself reminders or ticklers of topics you want to tackle in the future, but do not plan them in detail now.
 Look at them later when they really become actionable.

 People often experience planning stress when they fail to understand the importance of spontaneity in the path of implementing plans.
 They tend to get agitated when things do not work as per plan or in case of an obstruction.
 In effect, they are not open to change.
-Stay open to respond to new opportunities as well as creative to deal with unexpected challenges.
+Stay open to responding to new opportunities as well as be creative to deal with unexpected challenges.

 Define successful execution

-For many people involved in the creation of a plan, 100% success is achieved if they completely following through their plans.
+For many people involved in the creation of a plan, 100% success is achieved if they completely follow through with their plans.
 Nevertheless, this is rare.
 The definition of this 100% scorecard needs to be changed.
-Achieving 100% should be analyzed on the way you invested time based on advance data collected by you and the confidence you had in implementing them.
+Achieving 100% should be analyzed on the way you invested time based on advanced data collected by you and the confidence you had in implementing them.
 Instead of wondering if everything went the way you planned it, make sure that you opt for the right choices when it comes to investing your time.
 Does it bring you closer to your goals?